 It’s unreasonable to expect that with all of this variation, the ability to remember and interpret your dreams will be unaffected.

-It’s pretty silly to expect every day you wake up you’re going to have a dream report from the night before.
+Don’t expect every day you wake up you’re going to have a dream report from the night before.
 How can you reasonably expect that when everything is constantly changing?

 A habit, however, stands amidst changes.

 Tell yourself you’re going to remember your dreams.
 Wear your memory aid.
 Keep your dream journal handy.
 Follow the System.